wardmo/PowerteqReactDotNet/README.md

 ## GIT
-Please make your own branch with its base at the tip of the ‘main’ branch, and workyour solution from there.
+Please make your own branch with its base at the tip of the ‘main’ branch, and work your solution from there.
 When you are finished push your branch to the repository.
 DO NOT COMMIT ON MAIN AND PUSH!

 ## REQUIREMENTS